gitter-badger/glagol/README.md

 you should have a look at one of the example projects that I'm also cooking up for you.

 All that said, **please stay tuned!** Etude is a work in progress.
-A 0.1.0 release is now just about imminent.
-It would still suffer from the current lack of sensible error messaging, and half of the time an exception occurs you would be given way too little information, but it would otherwise still do its thing ust fine.
-I'm kind of racing against my patience here since I don't have nearly enough manhours on hand and I want to see it doing real world stuff that I would know it is not a pipe dream which is why I alternate between that and all the finicky infrastructural things such as getting source maps to work.
-Another set of eyeballs would sure help.
-So brave traveller, if you happen to be brave enough to poke around the code here and there, lemme hear about it!
+The first release is 0.1.0 and is happening right now.